Performance Pain and Sports Medicine

 Symptoms vary based on where in your spine the stenosis occurs.
 Cervical spinal stenosis can cause neck pain, shoulder pain, and numbness and weakness in your arms and hands.
 Lumbar spinal stenosis can cause low back pain, hip pain, and numbness and weakness in the legs and feet.

 Spinal stenosis pain may feel like a cramping, burning, or tingling pain.
-When the pain radiates from your low back into your buttocks or legs, it’s called sciatica.
+When the pain radiates from your low back into your buttocks or legs, it’s called sciatica or radiculopathy.